Nice-Try/Lab1/report.md

 <img src="images/and.jpg" alt="32 bit and and nand diagram" height="400"/>

+In our first iteration of the AND/NAND module, we used an XOR gate instead of an OR gate, which assumes that `andflag` will be true when AND is the desired operation.
+When we started working on integrating our modules into an ALU, we realized that, for all of the two-operation modules, `command[0]` could work as a flag, and that we should produce AND when `command[0]` is false, and NAND when it is true.
+This happens when you OR the output of NANDing the inputs with `command[0]`.

 In future diagrams, we'll probably represent it like this:

 <img src="images/and_box.jpg" alt="32 bit and and nand black box" height="200"/>